B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting

 • Conservation Principle: Counting a set of objects remains the same whether the objects are scattered or moved closer together.

-• One-to-One Correspondence: During a count, each object is associated with a single number.
+• One-to-One Correspondence: During a count, each object is associated with a single count.
 Initially, it is beneficial for students to touch each object and set it aside once it is counted.

-• Cardinality: Cardinality is the number of elements in the set.
-A student who counts again when asked to count the candy in a set that he or she has just counted does not make the connection between the count and the quantity of objects in the set.
+• Cardinality: Cardinality is the idea that the last count of a set of objects represents the total number of objects in the set.
+A student who counts again when asked to count the candy in a set just counted does not make the connection between the count and the quantity of objects in the set.

-• Movement is Magnitude: As one moves forward in a number pattern, the quantity increases by a constant interval of 1 and as one moves backward in the pattern, the quantity decreases by 1.
-By extension, skip counting in intervals other than 1 are included under this element; for example, if one skip counts by 5, the quantity increases by 5 throughout the pattern and if one skip counts backward by 2, the quantity decreases by 2 throughout the pattern.
-Students can use this element to facilitate learning basic number facts; for example, knowing that , they can learn that , since it is 1 more.
+• Movement is Magnitude: As one moves forward in the number sequence, the quantity increases by a constant interval of 1 and as one moves backward in the sequence, the quantity decreases by 1.
+By extension, skip counting in intervals other than 1 are included under this element; for example, if one skip counts by 5, the quantity increases by 5 throughout the sequence and if one skip counts backward by 2, the quantity decreases by 2 throughout the sequence.
+Students can use this idea to facilitate learning basic number facts.

-• Unitizing or Grouping According to Base 10: Grouping is the act of putting together the elements of a set.
-Grouping in base 10 helps students better understand the concept of place value, the concept behind symbolic writing of numbers.
+• Unitizing or Grouping According to Base 10: Unitizing is the act of grouping in a set.
+Grouping in base ten involves grouping into a ten once the count exceeds 9 in a decade.
+Understanding this idea is foundational to the concept of place value and the symbolic writing of numbers.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 13-14.